Hernias of the Groin - Femoral Hernia

 What are the advantages of the laparoscopic techniques?

-Laparoscopic inguinal hernia repair allows repair of both sides simultaneously through three small incisions.
+Laparoscopic hernia repair allows repair of both sides simultaneously through three small incisions.
 Laparoscopic repair has also been demonstrated to be beneficial in those patients who are undergoing surgery for recurrent inguinal hernias.
 The recovery is generally quicker and with less pain and swelling.
 Patients are generally able to return to work sooner and most patients can return to full activity within 3 to 4 weeks.

 Recovery from open surgical repair is highly variable but most patients will experience significant groin discomfort and swelling for days to weeks.
 Return to full activity generally occurs 6 weeks after surgery.